tonymullen/TonyMullen-Book/Readme.md

 Notes:

+* The book and my code use the Angular CLI version 1.7.4.
+To install this, use npm install -g @angular/cli@1.7.4

+    Note the `@1.7.4` at the end.
+If you've already installed a more recent version you should probably uninstall that with npm uninstall -g @angular/cli

+    and then install version 1.7.4.
+You can find out which version you have installed by running `ng --version`.
 * When creating the new application, don't use the `-st` option.
 We'll let Angular create some unit tests in order to study how they are written.
 * When you run the Angular command line application, you may get a warning like the following:
         Unable to find "@angular/cli" in devDependencies.